 We’ll start with a vanilla butter sponge cake baked in a loaf pan.
 This recipe makes 8 x 1.5″ cubes.

-Beat the separated egg whites with sugar until stiff peaks.
+Beat the separated egg whites with half the sugar until stiff peaks.
 Set aside.

-Cream the butter and sugar, add in the egg yolks.
+Cream the butter and the remaining sugar, add in the egg yolks.

 Then alternate between adding in milk and cake flour.

 Bake the cake at a low temperature.
 This will keep the cake pale.

 After the cake is cooled completely, we’ll cut them into cubes.

 We’ll measure out the white chocolate and matcha into a bowl.